February 2023 Newsletter

 Disability empowerment

-The 48 children in the Alivera Centre are making good progress.
-We continue to support them with sign language lessons, school help, physiotherapy when needed and outreach with their families.
-Once the children and schools are provided the right support, we find that they tend to do well in mainstream classes and that is certainly the case for our current cohort.
+The 48 children in the Alivera Centre continue to make good progress with the support they are given, including sign language lessons, assistance in the classroom and outreach with their families.
+Once the children and schools are provided with the right support, we find that they tend to do well in mainstream classes and that is certainly the case for our current cohort.

 We are also very excited about the Alivera Village which officially opened last September.
 Here, young adults living with disability are gaining important work experience in a host of different vocations, enabling them to find employment or set up their own business and be self-reliant.
 So far, we have workshops in shoemaking, sewing, knitting, craft, IT and even a restaurant which not only gives work experience but also acts as a hub for the surrounding village.